Onelinerhub/onelinerhub/python/how-to-write-list-to-file.md

         f.write(element + "\n")
 ```

-- list = - sample list to write to file
+- lst = - sample list to write to file
 - `'out.txt'` - name of the file to read
 - `'w'` - used so that we can write something into new file
 - `f.write` - writes specified text into file